City of Sanford

 Trash Collection/Transfer Station Drop-off Rules and Guidelines

-Beginning September 16, 2013, all regular household trash should be bagged only in the city-approved trash bags before being disposed of.
+All regular household trash should be bagged only in the City-approved trash bags before being placed out for collection.
 Items not in city-approved bags will NOT be collected or accepted.
 No exceptions will be made.

 Do not place the following items in the city-approved bags: